Aiir

 Aiir is a technology company headquartered in New York City, that provides online services and products to broadcast radio stations.

-Founded in the United Kingdom, Aiir offers services for radio stations worldwide including website content management and hosting, mobile applications for iOS and Android, and studio interaction tools.
+Founded in the United Kingdom, Aiir operates services for radio stations worldwide including website content management and hosting, mobile applications for iOS and Android, and studio interaction.

 Companies using their platform include Celador, Wireless Group Bauer Radio, Lincs FM Group, Jazz FM, and Quidem.

 The company was founded in 2003 by Ricki Lee and Gav Richards, both former radio professionals.

-In 2009, Aiir became the provider of digital content distribution for Independent Radio News to UK radio stations.
-During 2010 and early 2011 the company contributed to the launch of the UK Radioplayer and developed a radio station player console for Juice 107.2 in Brighton.
-In 2013, Aiir produced the third iteration of the Radioplayer product, which is now used internationally.
+In 2009, Aiir became the preferred provider to Independent Radio News in delivering its digital content to UK radio stations.
+During 2010 and early 2011 the company also played part in the launch of the UK Radioplayer and developed the first independent radio station player console for Juice 107.2 in Brighton.
+In 2013 they were commissioned to produce the 3rd iteration of the Radioplayer product, which is now in use worldwide.

-In 2015, the company and platform were rebranded from G Media to Aiir.
+In 2015, the company and platform rebranded from G Media to Aiir.

-On April 27, 2016, the company had signed a distribution deal with Premiere Networks for the US and international markets.
+It was announced on April 27, 2016 that the company had signed a deal with Premiere Networks for the US and international distribution.

-The company previously maintained offices in Sheffield, UK, and in New York City, US, but since January 2017 has operated as a distributed company with all employees working remotely.
+The company previously had offices in Sheffield, UK, and in New York City, US, but since January 2017 has considered itself a distributed company; all employees are remote workers.

-In December 2020, the company released Showhost, an application designed to assist in preparing radio shows and podcasts.
-This product is not directly targeted at radio stations.
+In December 2020, the company announced Showhost, a new app for helping to prepare radio shows and podcasts.
+It is their first product not directly marketed at radio stations.

-On November 1, 2022, the compony merged with broadcast automation software company PlayoutONE.
+On November 1, 2022, it was announced the company was merging with broadcast automation software company PlayoutONE.

-On June 24, 2024, Aiir acquired the audio AI tool RadioNewsAI.
+On June 24, 2024, it was announced the company had acquired audio AI tool RadioNewsAI.

-Merge with PlayoutONE

-In November 2022, Aiir and PlayoutONE announced they were merging to form Aiir Group Inc. This merger brought together Aiir’s web services and content tools for radio stations with PlayoutONE’s Broadcast automation software, creating a single company that offers a full range of solutions for radio broadcasters.
-Both companies said their products did not overlap and were a good fit, so the merger aimed to expand their combined services and provide a more complete digital and automation platform for radio stations.

-According to the merger announcement, the two companies claimed their products did not overlap and described them as working well together.
-They presented the merger as a way to broaden the services they offer radio stations and to provide a more complete digital and automation platform.

-Audio.co / Radio AI

-In June 2024, Aiir bought Radio News AI, a company that develops artificial intelligence to create radio news.
-This acquisition was meant to expand Aiir’s services by adding automated content creation.

-Later in 2024, Aiir renamed Radio News AI to Audio.co.
-Audio.co offers AI-generated commercials and news bulletins through subscription plans.
-In July 2025, Aiir added new AI tools on Audio.co that help radio stations create ad content, with subscriptions starting at $19 per month.